The Best Beginner Programming Language? There are only TWO.

 But once you get the hang of it, it can be super rewarding and exciting to build things that can be used by anyone around the world.

-Your coding skills will make mom super proud and your friends jealous.
+Your coding skills will make your mom super proud and your friends jealous.

 But not all programming languages are fun to use, that's for sure.
 Some are brutal to work with.

 Thankfully Python and JavaScript are pretty enjoyable to use.
-Don't just take our word for it.
+Don't just take my word for it.

 According to last year's StackOverflow survey of 90,000 developers, both JavaScript and Python are some of the most enjoyable programming languages to use.